How to Apply | FAQs | Grant-writing Advice | Apply

 When is the next set of deadlines?

-In general, the application is open in the fall of each year, with a deadline in late autumn and grants awarded in December.
+In general, the application is open in the fall of each year, with a deadline in early autumn and grants awarded in December.
 Check back closer to those dates for specific details from year to year.
 Also, if you are an alumni filmmaker, make sure you are on our filmmakers email list for updates.

 Do I have to submit a video sample or still images?
 If so, what is the best material to submit?

 It is not required to submit a video sample but if you have a video sample or still images, we recommend you submit them.
 We know there is often a fear of showing incomplete work but usually something concrete and visual is more enticing than a text description.
 We are accustomed to looking at works-in-progress.
+In your footage description, elaborate on what is going to change, i.e. not sound mixed or color corrected, etc.

 - a trailer (2 minutes), to show the emotional and visual spark of the film